Latest BLS grocery price data, translated for dinner

 What to do this month

-- Keep beef in the plan only where it earns the meal; stretch it with beans, rice, pasta, or vegetables when the recipe allows.
+- Keep beef to the meal where it matters most, then stretch it with beans, grains, pasta, or vegetables instead of buying it by habit.

 Turn the price signal into a plan